movim/movim/README.md

 Movim also contains two specific librairies :

 * https://github.com/edhelas/moxl Moxl (for Movim XMPP Library) is a PHP XMPP library especially made for the Movim project
-* https://github.com/edhelas/modl Mod (for Movim Data Layer) is a light PHP Database layer using DAO pattern
+* https://github.com/edhelas/modl Modl (for Movim Data Layer) is a light PHP Database layer using DAO pattern

 Support Us
 ----------